asconix/rfcs/rfcs/0057-secrets-for-services.md

     };
 ```

-This is a minimal example of a service depending on a secret `secret1`.
+This is a minimal example of a service depending on a secret called `secret1`.

 More specifically, in this example a secrets scope is created - to allow for
 extensibility and differentiation a store has a type.
 In this case "folder"